SicongGao/siconggao.github.io/_pages/cv.md

 * Research Fellow, University of Canberra and CSIRO
 	* 2020 - 2023

-* Research Assistance, Northwestern University of Agricultural and Forestry Science and Technology
+* Research Assistant, Northwestern University of Agricultural and Forestry Science and Technology
 	* 2019 - 2020

 * Data Scientist, SHUDOU Technology Co., Ltd.